US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 How can I get an IEEPA tariff refund?

 CBP has proposed a refund process for IEEPA-specific tariffs paid before the court ruling.
 As of March 9, 2026, CBP officials indicated the refund system could be operational within approximately 45 days, with disbursements processed through ACE via ACH.
-Importers should work with a licensed customs broker to identify eligible entry lines and ensure ACE account and banking details are current.
-Section 122 surcharges are separate and are not subject to this refund.
+Importers should work with a licensed customs broker to identify eligible entry lines.

 Can my freight forwarder still act as my Importer of Record?

 Under current CBP rules, a freight forwarder can only serve as IOR if they maintain a genuine U.S. operating presence with their own continuous bond and verifiable address.
-Under the direction of the proposed SAFE Act, most small and mid-size freight forwarders would not meet the 1,500-employee threshold required for acting as IOR on behalf of foreign sellers.
+Under the proposed SAFE Act, most small and mid-size freight forwarders would not meet the 1,500-employee threshold.
 Importers should immediately verify the legal basis on which their forwarder is claiming IOR status.

 How Zbao Logistics Supports Your US Customs Clearance from China in 2026